Entering Partnerships with 20/20 VisionAuthored by: Jim Stewart, Founder DocuSend, powered by MTI.

 Do Volume Discounts Penalize or Reward?
 Print-to-mail services offer these as a way to entice businesses with marketing tactics like: “Prices as low as .072 per envelope.”
 Only to find out you have to mail thousands of documents per month to qualify.
 Some services must discount larger volumes because they lack the technology to efficiently merge output documents to a single mail stream.
 And the businesses that mail smaller volumes pay the consequences.
 For regular DocuSend users, if you mail fewer than 4,000 documents per month, you are charged the same low price per unit for one document as you are for 4,000.
 Again, we’re mitigating your risk by keeping the product simple.
 Your monthly mailing is larger than that?
 Contact us for even more savings.

 If you want to know how we accomplished all this, you’ll have to sign a nondisclosure and come to work here.
 But until then, let’s get back to the more important things in life.
 Like playing golf.

 So, I bet you want to know what happened to Austin, right?
 Well, he simplified his golf game by replacing his brother.
 I won’t tell you exactly with whom, but she has four legs, a tail, and a much better memory.
 And Oliver?
 Well, he still doesn’t have the best memory in the world, but he has never forgotten what happened on the golf course that day.
 Austin won’t let him—ever.

-What are you doing to mitigate risks for your SMB?
+What are you doing to mitigate risks for your SMB in the new decade?
 Share it with other owners and operators in the comments.